handsontable/handsontable/docs/content/guides/cell-features/clipboard.md

 ### Copy with headers

-Let your users copy the contents of column headers, using the additional [`CopyPaste`](@/guides/accessories-and-menus/context-menu.md) options:
+Let the user copy the contents of column headers, using the additional [`CopyPaste`](@/guides/accessories-and-menus/context-menu.md) options:

 | Context menu item       | Option                                                                    | Copied area                                                               |
 | ----------------------- | ------------------------------------------------------------------------- | ------------------------------------------------------------------------- |